Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-Wihtin the async function, you can perform any async operations as you normally would.
+Wihtin the async function, you can perform any async operations as you would normally.
 And since `Async` is essentially just another function called inside `useEffect`,
 ESLint verifies missing dependencies the same as it would for any other function inside `useEffect`.
 For example, if the `personId` were to be forgotten in the `useEffect` dependency array,